mdbrown/partlyconditional/inst/tutorial/tutorial_v0.2.md

 P(T < \tau_0 | s, H(s))  = g( \alpha B(s) + \beta Z + \gamma h(Y)) )
 $$

-As before, $B(s)$ is a spline basis for the time of measurement, $Z$ is covariate information, and $h(Y)$ is a function of the marker values.
+As before, $B(s)$ is a transformation of measurement time, $Z$ is covariate information, and $h(Y)$ is a function of the marker values.
 In this package, we use the logistic link function for $g$.
 Note that since the binary outcome is defined based on the prediction time $\tau_0$,  a new marginal model must be specified for each desired future prediction time.

 Methods describing model fitting procedures that account for censored individuals are described in the [manuscript](#ref) cited below.

 #### Smoothing marker trajectories using BLUPs. {#blup}

-Before fitting a PC model, `partlyconditional` functions include procedures to first smooth a marker $Y_i$'s univariate trajectory through time by fitting mixed effect models.
+Before fitting a PC model, `partlyconditional` include functions to first smooth a marker $Y_i$'s univariate trajectory through time by fitting mixed effect models.
 This is helpful for improving model performance when markers are measured with error because it borrows information about marker variation across individuals.
-For each marker $Y$, we model the biomarker process using a linear mixed effect model of the form:
+For example, we may wish to model a marker $Y$ process using a simple linear mixed effect model of the form:

 $$
 Y_{ij} = \beta_0 + \beta_1 M_{j} + u_{0i} + u_{1i}M_j + \varepsilon_{ij}
 $$

 for measurement $j$ recorded from subject $i$ at measurement time $M_j$.
 The measurement error, $\varepsilon_{ij}$, is assumed to have a normal distribution.
 As shown above, we model marker trajectories using fixed intercept and linear effect of measurement time ($\beta_0$ and $\beta_1$) along with random intercepts and slopes that vary across individuals ($u_{0i}$ and $u_{1_i}$).
+Functions included here allow the user to fit more complicated mixed effects model including more random/fixed covariates.

-To obtain smoothed marker values to use for a new prediction, we then estimate the best linear unbiased predictors (BLUPs) $\hat{h}(Y)$ by pairing the mixed effect models with raw marker values recorded up to some time $s$.
-The package functions provide the option to instead use the BLUP estimates for the marker slope, intercept or both the intercept and slope as predictors in the PC model.
+To obtain smoothed marker values to use for a new prediction, we estimate the best linear unbiased predictors (BLUPs) $\hat{h}(Y)$ by pairing the mixed effect model with raw marker values recorded up to some time $s$.

 Please see [references](#ref) below for further details.

 #Tutorial